sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 ### Surviving rover-core downtime

-Horizon tries to maintain a gap-free window into the history of the rover-network.
+Orbit tries to maintain a gap-free window into the history of the rover-network.
 This reduces the number of edge cases that orbit-dependent software must deal with, aiming to make the integration process simpler.
 To maintain a gap-free history, orbit needs access to all of the metadata produced by rover-core in the process of closing a ledger, and there are instances when this metadata can be lost.
 Usually, this loss of metadata occurs because the rover-core node went offline and performed a catchup operation when restarted.

 To ensure that the metadata required by orbit is maintained, you have several options: You may either set the `CATCHUP_COMPLETE` rover-core configuration option to `true` or configure `CATCHUP_RECENT` to determine the amount of time your rover-core can be offline without having to rebuild your orbit database.